 The mobile device is provided with the appropriate application software from the Management Server and is appropriately configured by the Management Server.

 When the User measures the data by using wellness sensor device, the mobile device collects the data and sends it to the Application Server.

-Alternative flow (if any)
+Alternative flow

 Alternative Flow 1